Ficiao/Filip_Matanovic_Portfolio/docs/en.md

   <div class="card" markdown="1">
 ## Rad na igri Phageborn
-* Unity developer na igri Phageborn hrvatske firme GamesRevolted
+* Unity developer on the game Phageborn by the Croatian company Games Revolted
-* Rad na raznim gameplay bug fixovima
+* Work on various gameplay bug fixes
-* Implementacija prerade raznih UI izbornika: main menu, card coolection menu, hero armory menu, shop i battlepass menus,...
+* Implementation of various UI menu reworks: main menu, card collection menu, hero armory menu, shop and battlepass menus, ...
-* Zadužen kao glavna osoba za razvoj in i out of engine alata za ubrzavanje razvoja, poput alata za izradu shop itema, battlepassova, in-game news, itd. bez botrebe za programiranjem od strane stvaratelja
+* Responsible for the development of in and out of engine tools to accelerate development, such as tools for creating shop items, battlepasses, in-game news, etc. without the need for programming by the creator of such items

 <div class="video">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/BjbJCKG8UeE?si=IqHG8JHpr0onViVg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>